Can Love Make a Woman More Intelligent?

 The Infinite Is in Every Man & Woman

 Sofia visited London with Vladimir, who was collaborating with Thomas Huxley and Charles Darwin.
-There she was invited to George Eliot’s Sunday salons and at Ms. Eliot’s suggestion, debated Herbert Spencer on “woman’s capacity for abstract thought.”
+There she was invited to George Eliot’s (Mary Ann Evans) Sunday salons and at her suggestion, debated Herbert Spencer on “woman’s capacity for abstract thought.”

 Sofia could spend an entire day working out partial differential equations, and in this, there certainly was a great ability to care for what was not herself.
 Mathematics however, Eli Siegel once pointed out, is a world “where you don’t get egg on your shirt”—and it’s likely she saw it as a “higher” realm than vexing humanity and the everyday moments of life.

 In studying for this paper I learned some of the ways that calculus represents the aesthetic structure of reality: the oneness of opposites.
 It arrives at a finite answer using infinitesimal divisions of space and time.
 One of the problems she dealt with was about the motion of a spinning top, or a gyroscope, which has “stability of motion”—that is, even if it is knocked from its path, it will resume its previous course!
 It is this beautiful relation of the opposites of rest and motion that enables a mathematician to figure out its course, because though complex, it has order.